 Briefly describe the proposed program.
 If applicable, list other departments and schools with courses included in the program: The Department of Elementary/Early Childhood Education proposes the creation of a new post-baccalaureate dual certification program in Early Childhood (P-3) and Elementary Education (K-6).
 This new program will differ from our current MAT programs in the following ways: a) creating a certificate program (fewer credits than a MAT - 27 credits versus 36 credits); b) offering both early childhood and elementary certification in one program; and c) providing an option to add an M.Ed. in Early Childhood and Elementary Education following completion of the dual certification program.
-By creating a post-baccalaureate dual certification program with an option to add courses to complete an M.Ed, the proposed program will fill a gap for prospective students who are interested in teaching the younger ages by providing them a certificate that gives them the flexibility to teach grades from preschool through grade 6.
+By creating a post-baccalaureate dual certification program with an option to add courses to complete an M.Ed. the proposed program will fill a gap for prospective students who are interested in teaching the younger ages by providing them a certificate that gives them the flexibility to teach grades from preschool through grade 6.
 The program includes one course as part of the dual certification RDLG 537 which is offered in Dept. of Special Education, Language and Literacy.
 Additional courses that are offered as options for M.Ed. track are also offered in the Dept. of Special Education, Language and Literacy.

-/ ~ March31, 2020
+1 - h

+March 31, 2020

 Department Chair James Beyers Date

-School Curriculum Committee Chair Suganne & Cotter Date
+School Curriculum Committee Chair Suganne McCotter Date

-Dean - April 10, 2020 Date
+Dean April 10, 2020

+Dean Date

-Consultation with Affected Units: For undergraduate degree proposals, include a proposed curriculum meets the Liberal Learnin • • l learning indica ating that the Associate Provost for Curriculum and Liberal Learning Date For graduate degree proposals, include a signar ture indicating consultation with t he vice prov ost/dean of grad duate studies.
-Vice Provost and Dean of Graduate Studies 4-13-20 Date ) Vice Provost and Dean of Graduate Studies Date For all degree proposals, include a signature in necessary library resources: dicating consu ultation with the Dea an of the Lib orary about exis ting and Taras Pavlovsky Dean of the Library April 13, 20 )20 Dean of the Library Date Complete this section if the proposal includes of such as, but not limited to, increases or decreas of affected units and deans of affected schools proposing unit has responded to this feedback. should attach a description of their concerns, to ses in enrollme have had the o If any affected ent.
-The signatures lopportunity to offer dunits have remain pelow indicated feedback or ing concerns nte that the depant the proposal and a ster this process. rtment chairs nd that the Department Chair Date Date Date - Dean Date Date - Date -
+For undergraduate degree proposals, include a sproposed curriculum meets the Liberal Learnin signature from the associate provost of liberal learning indicating that the g requirements as of the date signed.
+Associate Provost for Curriculum and Liberal I Learning Date For graduate degree proposals, include a signat ture indicating consultation with the vice provost/dean of graduate studies.
+Vice Provost and Dean of Graduate Studies 4-13-20 Date Vice Provost and Dean of Graduate Studies Date For all degree proposals, include a signature inc necessary library resources: dicating consultation with the Dean of the Library about existing and Taras Pavlovsky Dean of the Library April 13, 2020 Date Dean of the Library Bute of affected units and deans of affected schools proposing unit has responded to this feedback. ses in enrollment.
+The signatures below indicate that the department chairs have had the opportunity to offer feedback on the proposal and that the If any affected units have remaining concerns after this process, they which the proposing unit may attach a response.
+Department Chair Date Date Date Dean Date Date Date